AviAgarwal27/election-blog/content/post/2024-10-21-super-ensembling-simulations/index.md

 </tr>
 </table>

-For the 2024 predictions in swing states, the model assigns Nevada, Pennsylvania, Wisconsin, and Michigan to Harris, while Trump is projected to win Arizona, Georgia, and North Carolina.
-This would result in Vice President Harris winning the electoral college with 276 votes to Trump’s 262.
+For the 2024 predictions in swing states, the model assigns Pennsylvania, Wisconsin, and Michigan to Harris, while Trump is projected to win Arizona, Nevada, Georgia, and North Carolina.
+This would result in Vice President Harris winning the electoral college with 270 votes to Trump’s 268.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-59-1.png" width="672" />